BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Then just type `R` and you should see a similar interface to your console in RStudio.
 We're not going to do much more with R in TACC (it takes a bit more effort to install packages and we don't have time), but try some basic arithmetic or other commands to see how working on R in the command line is similar to working in RStudio.

 To exit R, type `q()` and you'll see your regular shell command prompt again.
-Then type `exit` to leave the interactive job (you should see your original TACC command prompt again, something like `login1.ls4(1)$`.
+Then type `exit` to leave the interactive job (you should see your original TACC command prompt again, something like `login1.ls4(1)$`).

 Running bootstrap phyml job from scripts.

-Logging out of TACC
+When you are done working on TACC, you can logout by entering `exit`.
+This will return you to the first command prompt you saw today, and you should be able to continue working on your desktop computer.

 scp of results back to local machine